carpentries-lab/good-enough-practices/episodes/02-data_management.md

 > * Network drive
 >
 > > ## Solution
 > > * Commercial cloud service: it depends.
 Where are the servers located?
 How secure is it?
 How reliable is it?
+Do you have to pay for the service and what happens to your data if you can no longer afford it?
 > > * In-house cloud service: this is a good way to back up your data (usually).
 You have local support.
 It is probably compliant with funders and data security guidelines.
-> > * USB pen drive: definitely not! pen-drives are prone to dying (and your data with it).
-It also raises data security issues.
+> > * USB pen drive: definitely not!
+Pen-drives are prone to dying (and your data with it).
+It also raises data security issues and they can be easily lost.
 > > * External hard-drive: see above.
 > > * My laptop: it is good as a temporal storage solution for your active data.
 However, you should back it up appropiately.
 > > * My workstation's hard-disk: it is good as a temporal storage solution for your active data.
 However, you should back it up appropiately.